 MY WORK

 My art is deeply personal, a place where I escape the noise of everyday life and find refuge in creativity.
 It’s a journey of self-discovery—a dialogue between my emotions and the landscapes that inspire me.
-Each piece I create reveals something new, often unearthing stories, memories, and emotions that I didn’t even know were there.
-It’s as much about what I feel as it is about what I see—an ongoing exploration of my inner world through layers of texture, color, and composition.
+Each piece I create reveals something new, often unearthing stories, memories, and emotions that I didn’t know were there.
+Through layers of texture, color, and composition, I explore the quiet power of stillness, inviting viewers to pause, reflect, and connect with the natural world.

 BIO